brotatotes/bht-automation/bht gen 3/Luke/Chapter 9/Luke 9 47 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:17:15
+- Timestamp: 12-25-2023 20:33:10
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 71
+- BHT Word Count: 86
 - BHT Commentary Usage: 36.54%
-- BHT Quality Score: 1.1106512580098917
+- BHT Quality Score: 1.5455126175558083
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (52):
-	['a', 'although', 'ambition', 'and', 'approach', 'as', 'by', 'can', 'child', 'childlike', 'didn', 'disciples', 'embracing', 'enter', 'god', 'he', 'hear', 'his', 'hold', 'humble', 'humility', 'in', 'incident', 'innocence', 'jesus', 'kingdom', 'lesson', 'little', 'of', 'offering', 'omniscient', 'one', 'privy', 'reasoning', 'reminder', 's', 'serves', 'set', 'side', 'spirit', 't', 'teachable', 'the', 'their', 'them', 'this', 'to', 'took', 'vanity', 'was', 'with', 'words']
+	['a', 'act', 'ambitions', 'an', 'and', 'as', 'by', 'child', 'childlike', 'demonstrated', 'discernment', 'disciples', 'down', 'embracing', 'emphasized', 'faith', 'following', 'for', 'fostering', 'having', 'him', 'himself', 'his', 'hold', 'humility', 'in', 'jesus', 'journey', 'laid', 'lesson', 'little', 'midst', 'needed', 'object', 'of', 'omniscience', 'placing', 'served', 'set', 'side', 'significance', 'slipped', 'sorely', 'taking', 'the', 'their', 'they', 'this', 'to', 'took', 'vanity', 'which']
 - ChatGPT injected words (significant words only) (33):
-	['ambition', 'approach', 'child', 'childlike', 'didn', 'disciples', 'embracing', 'enter', 'god', 'hear', 'hold', 'humble', 'humility', 'incident', 'innocence', 'jesus', 'kingdom', 'lesson', 'little', 'offering', 'omniscient', 'privy', 'reasoning', 'reminder', 's', 'serves', 'set', 'spirit', 't', 'teachable', 'took', 'vanity', 'words']
+	['act', 'ambitions', 'child', 'childlike', 'demonstrated', 'discernment', 'disciples', 'embracing', 'emphasized', 'faith', 'following', 'fostering', 'having', 'hold', 'humility', 'jesus', 'journey', 'laid', 'lesson', 'little', 'midst', 'needed', 'object', 'omniscience', 'placing', 'served', 'set', 'significance', 'slipped', 'sorely', 'taking', 'took', 'vanity']

 ### Logs
-- Attempt 1 BHT: As Jesus and his disciples were walking along, he took hold of a little child and set the child by his side, while the child slipped down by the side of Jesus.
-In this moment, Jesus offered the disciples an important lesson in humility.
-His actions symbolized the need to embrace childlike humility and innocence in order to enter the kingdom of God.
-Jesus, being omniscient, was aware of the ambition and vanity that plagued their hearts, even without hearing their words.
-This incident emphasizes the importance of approaching God's kingdom with a humble and teachable spirit.
+- Attempt 1 BHT: Jesus, aware of the disciples' ambition and vanity, took hold of a little child and set him by his side.
+This act of taking the child to himself and setting him in the midst of the disciples was a powerful object lesson in humility.
+The child symbolized the humble nature that Jesus desired his disciples to embrace.
+By placing the child in their midst, Jesus highlighted the importance of humility and childlike faith in their journey of following him.
-- 🔄 Luke 9:47 (attempt 1, 98 words, 37.5% quotes quality score: 1.0630142540437117, V2 normalized quality score: 26.69, commentator tiers 1-3: 45.05%, 0.0%, 54.95%)
+- 🔄 Luke 9:47 (attempt 1, 79 words, 33.33% quotes quality score: 1.4941836949839677, V2 normalized quality score: 41.02, commentator tiers 1-3: 50.63%, 0.0%, 49.37%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Jesus took hold of a little child and set them by his side, offering the disciples a lesson in humility.
-By embracing childlike innocence and humility, one can enter God's kingdom.
-Although Jesus didn't hear the disciples' words, as the omniscient God, he was privy to their ambition, vanity, and reasoning.
-This incident serves as a reminder to approach the kingdom of God with a humble and teachable spirit.
+- Attempt 2 BHT: Jesus, by himself and strictly, took a little child and set him by his side.
+The child, slipped down by the side of Jesus, served as an object lesson in humility for the disciples, who were in need of humbling themselves.
+Jesus' action revealed his omniscience and discernment of their hearts, while also emphasizing the significance of embracing humility and childlike faith.
+Placing the child in their midst, Jesus highlighted the necessity of humility in their journey of following him.
-- 🔄 Luke 9:47 (attempt 2, 71 words, 36.54% quotes quality score: 1.1106512580098917, V2 normalized quality score: 28.27, commentator tiers 1-3: 45.15%, 0.0%, 54.85%)
+- 🔄 Luke 9:47 (attempt 2, 80 words, 40.0% quotes quality score: 1.4940376149726808, V2 normalized quality score: 41.02, commentator tiers 1-3: 50.65%, 0.0%, 49.35%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Jesus, in an act of teaching, took hold of a little child and placed them beside himself.
-This served as a demonstration of humility, reminding the disciples of the importance of embracing childlike innocence.
-While Jesus may not have heard their words, as the omniscient God, he was aware of their ambition, vanity, reasoning, and debates.
-This incident emphasizes the need to approach God's kingdom with a teachable and humble spirit.
+- Attempt 3 BHT: Jesus, taking a little child to himself and setting him by his side, provided the disciples with a powerful lesson in humility.
+Being aware of their ambition and vanity, Jesus used the child as a symbol of humility, displaying his discernment of their thoughts and intentions.
+By placing the child in their midst, Jesus emphasized the importance of embracing humility and having a childlike faith in their relationship with him.
-- 🔄 Luke 9:47 (attempt 3, 72 words, 36.36% quotes quality score: 1.0061769737720472, V2 normalized quality score: 24.8, commentator tiers 1-3: 45.48%, 0.0%, 54.52%)
+- 🔄 Luke 9:47 (attempt 3, 70 words, 37.21% quotes quality score: 1.4834047741873555, V2 normalized quality score: 40.67, commentator tiers 1-3: 50.96%, 0.0%, 49.04%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus took a little child and set them by his side, teaching the disciples about humility.
-As the omniscient God, Jesus discerned their ambition, vanity, reasoning, and debates, even without hearing their words.
-This incident highlights the importance of approaching God's kingdom with a humble and teachable spirit.
-Embracing childlike innocence and humility is key to entering the kingdom of God.
+- Attempt 4 BHT: Jesus, having laid hold of a little child, took him to himself and set him by his side.
+The child, slipped down by the side of Jesus, served as an object lesson for the disciples in humility, which they sorely needed.
+In this act of taking the child to himself and placing him in their midst, Jesus demonstrated his omniscience and discernment of their ambitions and vanity.
+This emphasized the significance of embracing humility and fostering a childlike faith in the disciples' journey of following him.
-- 🔄 Luke 9:47 (attempt 4, 62 words, 35.42% quotes quality score: 1.0137020969451584, V2 normalized quality score: 25.05, commentator tiers 1-3: 42.52%, 0.0%, 57.48%)
+- 🔄 Luke 9:47 (attempt 4, 86 words, 36.54% quotes quality score: 1.5455126175558083, V2 normalized quality score: 42.73, commentator tiers 1-3: 52.83%, 0.0%, 47.17%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Jesus took hold of a little child and set them by his side, presenting the disciples with a meaningful lesson in humility.
-By embracing childlike innocence and humility, one can enter the kingdom of God.
-Although Jesus did not hear the disciples' words, as the omniscient God, he knew their ambition, vanity, reasoning, and debates.
-This incident reminds us to approach God's kingdom with a humble and teachable spirit, acknowledging the importance of embracing the qualities of a child.
+- Attempt 5 BHT: Jesus, by himself, took a little child and set him by his side—slipping him down by the side as an object lesson in humility.
+Aware of their ambitions and vanity, Jesus displayed his discernment of their thoughts and intentions.
+Putting the child in their midst, he emphasized the importance of embracing humility and having a childlike faith.
+This act highlighted Jesus' omniscience and the necessity of humility in following him, as shown in Matthew 18:2 and Mark 9:37.
-- 🔄 Luke 9:47 (attempt 5, 80 words, 37.5% quotes quality score: 1.0800060270193066, V2 normalized quality score: 27.25, commentator tiers 1-3: 46.71%, 0.0%, 53.29%)
+- 🔄 Luke 9:47 (attempt 5, 77 words, 33.33% quotes quality score: 1.3527956919724877, V2 normalized quality score: 36.32, commentator tiers 1-3: 42.65%, 0.0%, 57.35%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 9:47 bht prompt v0.8 (71 words, 36.54% quotes)
+- ✅ Luke 9:47 bht prompt v0.8 (86 words, 36.54% quotes)
-- quality score: 1.1106512580098917, V2 normalized quality score: 28.27, commentator tiers 1-3: 45.15%, 0.0%, 54.85%)
+- quality score: 1.5455126175558083, V2 normalized quality score: 42.73, commentator tiers 1-3: 52.83%, 0.0%, 47.17%)